inluxc/playwright-xray/README.md

 The option `runResult` will generate a `runresult.json` file containing a summary of the execution if is set to true (the default is false)

 The option `limitEvidenceSize` will remove evidences starting with tha last failed test case if the upload request exceeds the specified value.
 If the option is omitted, the upload will be limited to 100 MiB.
+If option debug is enabled, a `xray-payload-trim.json` file will be created.

 ```ts
 [